 Preheat the oven to 500.

 In a skillet toast the peppers on both sides over medium heat.
-This will take around 2 minutes.
+This will take about 1 minute.
 Then transfer them to the blender.

 Then transfer the tomatoes to the blender as well along with the salt.
 Blend everything until smooth.
 You may add a little water to the blender to get everything going.